raspberrypilearning/astro-pi-mission-zero/en/step_2.md

 + Go to the [Mission Zero](https://trinket.io/mission-zero/register){:target="_blank"} page.

-+ Fill out the form and click submit.
++ Fill out the form and click **Submit**.

 + An account will be created for you.
-Each account has its own **classroom code** which you will need to provide to your students when they are ready to submit their code.
+Each account has its own **classroom code**, and you will need to tell your students what yours is when they are ready to submit their scripts.

-+ Display your classroom code somewhere accessible to students such as a whiteboard or projector, and begin the activity.
++ Display your classroom code somewhere visible such as on a whiteboard or using a projector, and begin the activity.

 --- /collapse ---